-This land is easy.
-It's not fancy which is what makes it wonderful and gives it versatility.
-This 20 acres is a wonderful amount of space to grow your gardens, bring animals, bring outdoor toys or build your home.
+What a wonderfully simple acreage with many uses and versatility.
+This 20 acres is a large amount of space to grow your gardens, bring animals, bring outdoor toys or build your home.
 Live or farm with easy road access from Arzberger Road and S. Wells Fargo Road.
 Hook up to power on Wells Fargo Rd directly to the west.
-This is zoned RU-10 so the lot can be subdivided into two - 10 acre lots.

 Spend the weekends here or the rest of your life.
 The mountain ranges are gorgeous in the background.
 Amenities are minutes away in Willcox along with being so close to a wonderful town.
 Enjoy the local wineries, culture and build your new community of friends.

 Subdivision: Chiricahua Trail Ranches Cochise Contact Kendall Weesner today at Long Realty Covey Luxury Properties before this land is gone.
 M.L.S: 6388421

 Don’t miss this with electric on the road!

 TBD E Arzberger Rd Lot B